 You wouldn’t blindly cut a newborn’s umbilical cord, so you shouldn’t start using hydraulic, pneumatic or electric power tools to cut apart any part of a vehicle without first exposing exactly what you intend to cut.
 The risk of rupturing air cylinders to inflate airbags, power lines to operate vehicle electronics, or even gas lines for vehicle that operate off of liquified petroleum gas is too dangerous of a risk to take.

 Cover patients, not just during extrication, but also to account for patient safety and comfort.
 Onlookers may be snapping pictures, and while they have the ability to do so, that doesn’t mean that you can’t proactively cover the patient in an effort to afford some level of patient privacy.
 Covering patients can also provide physical comfort, as MVCs certainly have a high occurrence during cold and snow-covered roadway months (or even during periods of rainfall).
 Disposable blankets and hospital blankets work great for all of these instances.

 Finally, make sure that you account for all possible patients, considering not only instances of patient ejection, but also for instances of patient walk-offs.
 Who is a patient, versus who is a party?
 Does everyone involved inside of any vehicle that was struck automatically become a patient (and, therefore, require a patient care report to be completed)?
 What do your protocols say regarding this?
 How about your agency/department policies, your director/chief and your medical director?
 When in doubt, if an individual was inside of one of the vehicles that was struck, you’re safer to consider them as a patient and document the event accordingly.

-Fill out the form below to download a copy of the 10-point MVC response safety checklist.
+Complete the form on this page to download a copy of this checklist.